AebrahmRamos/mls-plus/README.md

-# MLS Plus - DLSU Course Offerings API
+# MLS Plus - Better DLSU Course Offerings View

 A Node.js application that provides an API to fetch and search course offerings from DLSU's enrollment system with MongoDB caching support.